solana-foundation/developer-content/docs/advanced/lookup-tables.md

 [Address Lookup Tables](/docs/advanced/lookup-tables.md), a transaction would now be able to raise that limit to 256 addresses per transaction.

-## Compressing on chain addresses
+## Compressing onchain addresses

-After all the desired addresses have been stored on chain in an Address Lookup Table, each address can be referenced inside a transaction by its 1-byte index within the table (instead of their full 32-byte address).
+After all the desired addresses have been stored onchain in an Address Lookup Table, each address can be referenced inside a transaction by its 1-byte index within the table (instead of their full 32-byte address).
 This lookup method effectively "_compresses_" a 32-byte address into a 1-byte index value.